It used to be so expensive to get your investment portfolio managed. Now, thanks to robo-advisors, anyone with a few dollars can start investing.

 Charles Schwab Intelligent Portfolios

-The Intelligent Portfolios also seamlessly integrate with other Schwab products and is available in range of different account types, including a brokerage, IRA, and custodian account.
+But if you have $5K to get started, Intelligent Portfolios seamlessly integrates with other Charles Schwab products and is available in range of different account types, including a brokerage, IRA, and custodian account.

-There is also a premium option where you get one on one access to a Certified Financial Planner® for a one-time setup-fee of $300 and then $30 per month.
-You need $25,000 to invest in order to get access to the premium level.
+There is also a premium plan where you get one on one access to a Certified Financial Planner® for a one-time setup fee of $300 and then $30 per month.
+You’d need $25,000 to invest in order to join the premium plan.

 - Benefits: Zero cost rebalancing investments, automatic tax-loss harvesting, and online tools at the standard level, and access to a CFP® at the premium level.

 Schwab’s main competitor, Fidelity, now has its own robo-advisor, Fidelity Go.
 This service now charges no annual management fees on balances up to $10,000.

 There is no account minimum to open, but you’d need at least $10 to invest — making Fidelity Go an accessible tool for new investors.
 And, this platform does not charge individual investment expense ratios.

 Unfortunately, there’s no tax-loss harvesting which could cost you more at tax time in some scenarios.
 And, Fidelity could make it easier to transfer in other securities.
 As of now, you’d have to deposit cash.
 You couldn’t even transfer funds from another Fidelity account.